lfraker/GSDSim/README.txt

 To test that this works, first add a site by clicking on the “Sites” tab, then click anywhere to get the popup to appear that can add a site.
 After you fill out the correct info, click ok to add the site.
-After you have added a site, click on the “Modules” tab, add the site(s) that the module will be worked on at, give the module a name and hours estimate, and click add module.
-This module will now exist at the site(s) selected, now once the day ends, endDay() will be called in FrontEndPane.java.
+After you have added a site, click on the “Modules” tab, add the site that the module will be worked on at, give the module a name and hours estimate, and click add module.
+This module will now exist at the site selected, now once the day ends, endDay() will be called in FrontEndPane.java.

 As a final note, each site now contains an instance of a MapMarkerDot,